CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/15-translation.md

 ## Lab objectives

 In this lab, you will perform:
-- Creating a Translator resource
+- Task 1: Creating a Translator resource
-- Exploring Translator service
+- Task 2: Exploring Translator service

 ## Estimated timing: 30 minutes